 Furthermore, media and recent meetings at the Security and Exchanges Commission in the United States has heaped controversy on the cryptocurrency market.
 With this in mind, regulations are likely to hinder the growth of this market and hence.
 Bloggers are an excellent channel through which to reach out and inform the public.

 The Problem with Traditional PR and Marketing Methods

-Even though the underlying principles of marketing and PR remain the same, many methods and strategies are outdated in the face of new media.
-For example, newspaper and magazines were once central for projects but today, they are redundant and mostly unimportant.
-With this in mind, press releases are also considered an ancient means of setting foot in a market and video content is known as a much more informative and interactive way to communicate this information.
+Even though the underlying principles of marketing and PR remain the same.
+Many methods and strategies are outdated in the face of new media.
+For example, newspapers and magazines were once central for projects but today, they are redundant and mostly unimportant.
+With this in mind, press releases are also considered an ancient means of setting foot in a market.
+Video content is known as a much more informative and interactive way to communicate this information.

 However, the same principles of PR and marketing can still be applied through online methods or new media.
-In this respect, businesses, entrepreneurs and startups are also fully realizing the benefits of modern PR as the cost of these strategies are far more affordable than anything that came before them.
+In this respect, businesses, entrepreneurs and startups are also fully realizing the benefits of modern PR.
+As the cost of these strategies is far more affordable than anything that came before them.

 Combining Traditional PR with New Media

 Fidelity Charitable and ExsulCoin are examples of Blockchain projects that now need to combine traditional PR with marketing in the tech industry.
 That is to say, there was a time when the tech industry was entirely irrelevant to certain businesses or projects but the nature of Blockchain requires a strong focus on technology.
 As you might expect, this is certainly the case with charities of any kind.